2020 UCLA Bruins football team

 The 2020 UCLA Bruins football team represented the University of California, Los Angeles during the 2020 NCAA Division I FBS football season.
 The team was led by third-year head coach Chip Kelly and competed as members of the Pac-12 Conference in the South Division.

 On August 11, the Pac-12 Conference initially canceled all fall sports competitions due to the COVID-19 pandemic.
 On September 24, the conference announced that a six-game conference-only season would begin on November 6, with the Pac-12 Championship Game to be played December 18.
 Teams not selected for the championship game would be seeded to play a seventh game.

 On December 17, with a 3–3 record and one game left to play, the program announced that they would decline any invitation to a bowl game.
 The Bruins lost their final game, finishing their season with a 3–4 record.
 The combined deficit in their four defeats was only 15 points, including a one-point loss to Stanford in double overtime, 48–47, in the season finale.

 Overall on the season, the Bruins outscored their opponents by a total of 248 to 215.

-Previous season

-The Bruins finished 4–8 in 2019 and 4–5 in conference play, tying Arizona State for a third-place finish in the South Division.